-This easy wild rice recipe can be served hot or cold and is even better the second day, making it the perfect make ahead side dish!
+This easy cranberry rice recipe can be served hot or cold and is even better the second day, making it the perfect make ahead side dish!

 The calendar might say that fall hasn’t yet arrived, but Mother Nature says otherwise!